-Contaminant (units) MCL MCLG Level Found Range Sample Date (if prior to 2021) Violation Typical Source of Contaminant Radium, (combined) (pCi/l) 30 0 0.3 0.3 4/6/2020 NO Erosion of natural deposits
+Contaminant (units) MCL MCLG Level Found Range Sample Date (if prior to 2022) Violation Typical Source of Contaminant Radium, (combined) (pCi/l) 30 0 0.3 0.3 4/6/2020 No Natural Deposits

 Unregulated Contaminants

 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 EPA required us to participate in this monitoring.